gcanasherrera/Weak-Lensing/README.md

 Further Information
 ====================
-For any detail regarding this software, the user is kindly refer to the PDF documentation "documentation.pdf"
+For any detail regarding this software, the user is kindly referred to the PDF documentation file "documentation.pdf"